 - have all your notes and documents neatly organized and always with you

 - take notes by hand (so you can remember them better), yet easily erase mistakes without leaving marks

 - share your notes with family and colleagues

-What CAN you do with Goodnotes 5 app?
+What CAN you do with Goodnotes 5

-- create your daily to-do list
+- enjoy a quick access to your daily to-do list

-- scribble and share your notes during ZOOM calls (share your iPad screen for everyone to see)
+- scribble and share your project notes during ZOOM calls (share your iPad screen for everyone to see)

-- create a workout planner and track your fitness progress
+- create a workout planner and track your fitness progress on all your devices

 - keep track of your meals inside a meal planner or meal diary

-What you CAN’T do with Goodnotes 5 app
+What you CAN’T do with Goodnotes 5

 ✘ it does NOT sync with Google Calendar